 An acute illness like a cold can turn any baby off from eating.
 However, most babies will resume eating when the illness passes.

-If you suspect a more involved, underlying medical condition is the root of your baby not eating, see your doctor.
+If you suspect a more involved, underlying medical condition is the root of your baby’s refusal to eat, see your doctor.

 Feeding should always be a positive experience, for any child, at any age.
 When it’s not positive, young children can make negative associations with eating.